-We were looking for somewhere to visit for the day around the Bristol/Bath area and the lovely Jess from Along Came Cherry recommended Tyntesfield, a National Trust property.
+We were looking for somewhere to visit for the day around the Bristol/Bath area and ended up going to Tyntesfield, a National Trust property and our first National trust experience.
 I’d never heard of it but it was in the right area and came with a glowing recommendation so off we went!

 We fell in love with Tyntesfield immediately with the converted farm buildings turned into toilets, shops and the main entrance and visitor office.
 It was all so quaint but completely in keeping with the surroundings and before we’d even paid to enter I knew we were going to have a great day.